 For most entrepreneurs—new or experienced—it’s almost a no-brainer to establish or acquire a business in the city.
 Business is better in urban areas, right?

-But have you given serious thought to buying a business in a rural area?
+But have you seriously considered buying a business in a rural area?

 Urban areas are full of customers, resources, networking opportunities, and infrastructure.
 But at the same time, urban businesses experience intense competition, high staff turnover due to unlimited options, low-profit margins, and more risk of failure.